Friday is for Heart Songs

 We’re healthy (mostly).

 And all those blessings are opportunities for gratefulness.
 They are opportunities to acknowledge our contingency, our dependence on things outside of our control, and for which we have no merit.
-We are simply the recipients of grace, unmerited favor.
+We are simply the recipients of the unmerited favor of God’s grace.

 But when that grace, that unmerited favor is forgotten, is not consciously relied on and joyfully acknowledged we begin to function in our natural, independent, sin-infected selves.
 And that is at least one of the reasons why we are encouraged to pray without ceasing (1 Thess.
 5:17-18).